cmpitg/ulquikit/src/guide.md

   README
 ```

 The directory names should speak for themselves.
-(Please *drop me a line if they
-don't*)

 For the most part, the simplest project looks like the following, and it's
 probably *just* what people need: